Akhil-Binu/free-virusscanner-by-akhilbinu/readme.md

- This is a cross platform virus scanner so anyone can use to run this install a python compiler
+ This is a cross platform virus scanner so it can install on any os and  anyone can run this by installing a python compiler and some essential libraries mentioned below

  if you are on windows open cmd enter the pip commands one by one